-Our immigration solicitors are regularly instructed to assist in the preparation of EEA Residence Card applications more often by clients who have instructed us to prepare their application for EEA Family Permits.
+Our immigration solicitors are regularly instructed to assist in the preparation of UKVI applications.
 Our expert team offer some of the following services:

 - An initial consultation with an experienced immigration solicitor who can advise on whether you meet the eligibility requirements;